Historical sites in Rhodes

 The National Theatre of Rhodes was built in 1937 by an unknown architect and was then called "Teatro Puccini".
 It was one of the most modern theatres of its era, suitable even for the performance of operas.

-Palace of the Grand Master of the Knights of St. John
+Palace of the Grand Master of the Knights

-The palace of the Grand Master, is probably the most emblematic work of architecture in Rhodes and undoubtedly the symbol of the island’s medieval town.
+The palace of the Grand Master of the Knights of St. John in Rhodes is the most emblematic work of architecture in Rhodes and undoubtedly the symbol of the island’s medieval town.
 It was built in the 14th century under the command of Grand Master M. de Villeneure, on the foundations of another Byzantine fortress that did not manage to survive the repeated Arab-Persian attacks from the 7th century and on.

 Rhodes Acropolis (Monte Smith)